bovetliu/workflow-prototype/README.md

   on these workflow arrangements in the `OperationWeaver`
 4. Use `OperationWeaver` to create a `WorkflowTraverse`.
 5. Invoke all methods whose indegrees are zero.
-Their returned object will be put into the queue, by the method interceptor.
+Their returned object will be put into the queue, by the `OperationCompletionInterceptor`.
-6. keep checking `workflowTraverse.isTraverseFinished()`, if it has not finished, take a `OperationCompletionMessage` from the queue, and proceed the traverse by calling `workflowWeaver.proceedTraverse(workflowTraverse, operationCompletionMessage, workerThreadPool)`.
+6. keep checking `workflowTraverse.isTraverseFinished()`, if it has not finished, take an `OperationCompletionMessage` from the queue, and proceed the traverse by calling `workflowWeaver.proceedTraverse(workflowTraverse, operationCompletionMessage, workerThreadPool)`.